 While most cameras offer built-in mics, to improve the audio quality you’ll want to get some dedicated mics as well.
 For on-the-field action try this shotgun mic from Sennheiser and for your hosts and commentators check out the Rode reporter handheld mic.

 You’ll also need a combination of a capture device and a computer or an encoder.
 For the computer, we recommend a machine with 16GB of RAM and an Intel i7 processor to ensure that it’s up to the job.
 For the capture device, you can’t go wrong with a Black Majic Intensity capture card (PC) or a Black Magic Shuttle (laptop).

 Alternatively, you can avoid buying computers and capture cards altogether and get a professional encoder for live streaming - EzeCaster Pro.
 The EzeCaster Pro connects directly to your streaming cameras and microphones, encodes full HD videos live and it lets you stream to mobile devices (iOS and Android), Flash devices, and more.

 What Software Do You Need to Stream Your Sports Event?

 To go along with that shiny new hardware, you’ll also need to use some software to ensure that you can make money from your live stream.

-- PPV Live Streaming Service provided by StreamingVideoProvider is what you need and allows you to actually collect payments and get ticket sales for your event.
+- PPV live streaming service provided by StreamingVideoProvider allows you to actually collect payments and organize ticket sales for your event.
 This software also helps to protect your stream from those who may try to stream it elsewhere without authorization to try and make money from your event.

 How to Monetize Your Sports Event With Pay Per View